-Step 7: Windows has completed installing the driver.
-Choose "Yes, I want to restart my computer now." in the check box and click "Finish" restart your computer to finish the driver update.
+Step 6: When the installation is complete, the installer will ask you to restart your computer.
+We suggest that you choose "Yes, I want to restart my computer now." then click the "Finish" button to restart your computer to finish the driver updates.

-Step 8: When system restarts and enters the operating system, you can then check the "Device Manager" see that the devices are properly installed.
+Step 7: When system restarts and enters the operating system, you can then check the "Device Manager" to see that the devices are properly installed.

-Step 9: You can choose from "Start", "Programs" then from item "Avance Sound Manager", "AvRack" to starting the applications program.
-You can quickly start the mixer panel by double click on the AvRack icon

-AvRack on the desktop.
+Step 8: You can choose from "Start", "Programs" then from item "Avance Sound Manager" → "AvRack" to starting the applications program.
+You can quickly start the mixer panel by double click on the AvRack icon on the desktop.